How, exactly, is human life changing the atmosphere, and specifically the earth’s climate, for ‘good’ or ‘bad’?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, West Antarctic Ice Sheet – Collapsing Past the Point of No Return
+Please use the Social Network links just below to share this information from The Explanation, West Antarctic Ice Sheet – Collapsing Past the Point of No Return